Home » Guides » Mental Game in Poker: What To Do When You Feel Yourself Going On Tilt

 The Bad Beat

 Online poker moves at a faster pace than at a land-based casino, with multi-tabling also being a common practice.
 With hands moving faster and players participating in multiple hands at once, you will encounter an excessive number of bad beats.
-The ability to avoid a tilt through this will take some serious fortitude, adding to the fact that your bankroll is only a few clicks away from drying up.
+The ability to avoid a tilt through this will take some serious fortitude, adding to the fact that your poker bankroll is only a few clicks away from drying up.

 “Card-Dead”